AOriole/git-github/1_git_basic.md

 **Git** : is a SW that keeps track of your project progress by taking snaps wrt TS & saves any changes/commits in its history.
 Just in case if you want to revert back/revisit to those changes or commits on your local sys's repository/dir.

-- Its a VCS (Version Control Sys): let's say we created a file (f1.txt) in git 'VCS' & it created a save point (S1) --> Call it Version 1
+- Its a VCS (Version Control Sys): let's say we created a file (f1.txt) in git 'VCS' & it created a save point (S1) --> Call it Version 1.
-  Later on, we modified the the file (f1.txt) & it created another save point (S2) --> call it Version 2 Similarly, it creates n number of versions (Sn) --> Ver-n Down the line if anything goes wrong/unexpected, we can always rollback to earlier save points or Versions from the current version.
+  Later on, we modified the the file (f1.txt) & it created another save point (S2) --> call it Version 2.
+  Similarly, it creates n number of versions (Sn) --> Ver-n.
+  Down the line if anything goes wrong/unexpected, we can always rollback to earlier save points or Versions from the current version.

 **Github** : is a platform that hosts git repositories/any repo/any dir or share with community